shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 ## Reflections

 Working with the HackMIT organizing team has been an incredibly rewarding experience.
-It takes a lot of hard work to plan an event like HackMIT, and nothing compares to seeing it all come together in the big weekend—hackers taking pictures with the HACK letters, having fun at mini-events, and building [innovative projects](https://medium.com/hackmit-stories/hack-to-the-past-recapping-hackmit-2017-5f4837ecee7a).
-I'm proud to have been a part of the team that made this weekend possible!
+It takes months of hard work to plan an event like HackMIT, and nothing compares to seeing it all come together in the big weekend—hackers taking pictures with the HACK letters, scoring points for their factions, and building [innovative projects](https://medium.com/hackmit-stories/hack-to-the-past-recapping-hackmit-2017-5f4837ecee7a).
+I'm proud to have been part of the team that made HackMIT 2017 happen!

 <div class="image-set image-set-two" markdown="1">